J Luxe Website Rebuild Series: 8 Completed Parts on SEO and Conversion

 SEO migration is where most website redesign projects fail.

-You will see how we built a migration checklist that protects rankings during URL changes and prevents "invisible losses" that only show up weeks later in Google Search Console.
+It documents how we built a migration checklist to protect rankings during URL changes and prevent "invisible losses" that may only show up weeks later in Google Search Console.

 We will also cover common migration mistakes, including broken redirect chains, orphaned service pages, and index bloat after launch.